Lifeof a Slave Girl Summary: A Harrowing Glimpse into Enslaved Women’s Experiences

 Resistance and Survival

 The life of a slave girl was not devoid of resistance.
-Enslaved women employed various forms of defiance, both overt and covert, to resist their oppression.
+So enslaved women employed various forms of defiance, both overt and covert, to resist their oppression.
 Acts of resistance could range from subtle defiance, such as slowing down work or pretending to be ill, to more direct actions like escaping or participating in rebellions.
 Here's one way to look at it: some slave girls would hide in fields or forests, risking capture and punishment to gain freedom.

 The Psychological Toll